DanThomp507/Connect-Four/README.md

 Connect Four Game
 =================
+by Daniel Thompson

 ## Project Description

-This is my first project for GA WDI.
+I decided to build Connect Four for my first GA WDI project.
+It can be accessed using the following link: http://wanting-body.surge.sh

 ## Game Description